 Please be sure to read through this entire handbook to find out about important upcoming dates and information regarding your child's preschool experience.
-We encourage you to become involved at HELC by participating in the various preschool events, including School Spirit Days, Conferences, Open House, Grown-up Day, Read with your Child Day, School Fundraisers, and our annual Spring Concert.
+We encourage you to become involved at HELC by participating in the various preschool events, including School Spirit Days, Conferences, Open House, Grown-up Day, School Fundraisers, and our annual Spring Concert.

 Daily Communication: Your child's teacher will communicate with you using the daily red communication folder.
 It is your responsibility to remove items from your child's folder each day.
 The communication folder provides an opportunity and tool to talk with your child about the things he/she has accomplished at school.
 It also allows your child to show off his/her hard work!
 Additional materials are often sent home with a time-sensitive nature.
 Daily backpack checks will make sure you don't miss out on possible activities at HELC.
-Furthermore, your email address will be used to communicate with you about your child and school information.
-Be certain the office has your correct email address and if there are changes, notify the office of your new email address.
+Furthermore, your email address and phone number will be used to communicate with you about your child and school information.
+Be certain the office has your correct contact and if there are changes, notify the office right away.